2024 Market Hours

 • New Feature - The Market's new Glühwein Pyramid is the first of its kind in the U.S.

-• New Feature - Add a train display in partnership with Mr. Muffin's Trains called the Christkindlmarkt Express
+• New Feature - A new train display is added in partnership with Mr. Muffin's Trains called the Christkindlmarkt Express

 • New Hut - Kinderecke (for artisans demonstrations, crafts, or meet & greets)